 I am a contractor and a subcontractor

 You should register as a contractor and a subcontractor if you buy and supply construction services.

-Conclusion on the domestic reverse charge
+Conclusion on the VAT domestic reverse charge

-There’s not a lot of time until we get to 1 October 2019, so it pays to start your preparations for the domestic reverse charge now.
-Check your processes, speak to your contacts and suppliers, and if you need additional help, turn to a VAT specialist or accountant.
+You should also speak to your contacts and suppliers, and if you need additional help, turn to a VAT specialist or accountant.